yassato/AraAphidGWAS/manuscript/manuscript.md

 # Abstract
 Field studies have shown that plant phenological and architectural traits affect herbivore settlement to host plants.
-Yet, less is known about key genes underlying roles of the plant life-history traits in shaping herbivory.
+Yet, little is known about key genes allowing plants to escape from herbivory.
 Here, we conducted a genome-wide association study (GWAS) of aphid abundance in a field population of *Arabidopsis thaliana*.
 This field GWAS detected a significant peak on the third chromosome of *A. thaliana*.
-Out of candidate genes near the peak, a mutant of the putative ribosomal gene (AT3G13882) exhibited far slower growth and later flowering phenotype than a wild type under laboratory condition.
+Out of candidate genes near the peak, a mutant of the putative ribosomal gene (AT3G13882) exhibited slower growth and later flowering phenotype than a wild type under laboratory condition.
 Likely due to 61\% smaller size of this ribosomal gene mutant than the wild type, the turnip aphid *Lipaphis erysimi* failed to settle a colony on the ribosomal gene mutant.
 These findings suggest that roles of growth-related genes in modulating herbivore abundance may be more important than currently recognized.